kenzieteaster/azure-honeypot/README.md

 - Connected everything to Log Analytics for monitoring

 ## Why This Project Matters
-This wasn’t just a lab — it turned into a real compromise and recovery scenario.
+This wasn’t just a lab, it turned into a real compromise and recovery scenario.
 It gave me experience with Azure administration, incident response, log analysis, and security hardening.
 It also helped me understand how quickly exposed services get targeted in the real world.